Below are some frequently asked questions about the SLC/PAC Expansion. If your questions about the project aren't answered here, you can email us.

 - Lobby space for convocation/event receptions

 This reflective space is designed to support faith-based student activities.
 It will be open 24-hours a day for students to practice their faith, and for student clubs to host prayers and other faith-focused events.
 The space will be welcoming, with good lighting and be situated in the Qibla orientation.
-There will be lockers outside of the room for students to store their belongings and will be located right across from washrooms, with cleansing amenities.
+There will be cubbies inside the room for students to store their belongings.
+Also, there are going to be cleansing facilities built conveniently into the expansion.
+These were designed after consultation with many student faith groups.

 What is the 150-seat bookable event space?